marinov98/MarinMacs/emacs_config/README.md

 # What My Init File Consists Of (Currently)

 ## General Settings
-- line numbers
-- tabspace: 4
+- set tab to 4 spaces
 - force editor to use spaces
 - syntax highlighting
 - debugging on error